Allende-class frigate: Service history

 The first two ships were acquired by the Mexican Navy on 29 January 1997 and underwent refits for Mexican service.
 Both ships were commissioned on 23 November 1988.
 The third ship was acquired in 2000 and the fourth in 2001.
 Mina is based at Manzanillo, the other three at Tampico.
 Victoria commissioned on 16 March 2000 and Mina on 1 November 2002.
+By 2016, all four ships had been taken out of service by the Mexican Navy.
+One, Abasalo, was sunk as an artificial reef 35 nmi east of Tuxpan, Mexico.
+The other three vessels were donated by the Mexican government for use as artificial reefs in 2024.